Digital Assets are Useful Today Despite What the Naysayers Say

 Notice the little guy holding bitcoin though, he has a much more volatile road, but over long periods of time, his purchasing power has increased.
 If a citizen in one of these emerging markets is lucky enough to have some disposable income to invest, then Bitcoin would be the better option over stablecoins to protect their wealth from currency debasement over the long term because Bitcoin is impossible to debase

-Even with its short-term volatility, Bitcoin is a better option for people going through a true currency crises like in Venezuela and Turkey, where the inflation rates currently sit at 167% and 78.6% YoY respectively.
-Even the IMF in a recent article sees why Bitcoin may be preferred by people whose local currency is going through a crisis,
+Despite its short-term volatility, Bitcoin is a better option for people going through a true currency crisis, like in Venezuela and Turkey, where the inflation rates currently sit at 167% and 78.6% YoY respectively.
+Even the IMF, in a recent article, sees why Bitcoin may be preferred by people whose local currency is going through a crisis.

-As a country’s currency collapses, the savings of the people are diluted forever.
+As a country’s currency collapses, the people’s savings are diluted forever.
 They will never get their purchasing power back.
-On the other hand, Bitcoin may fluctuate in price over the short term, but given its properties, Bitcoin has the ability to increase in value over the long term, something none of these fiat currencies can say.
-Therefore, Bitcoin can be viewed as a long-term safe haven for these people suffering from currency crises despite its short-term price volatility.
+On the other hand, Bitcoin may fluctuate in price over the short term, but given its properties, Bitcoin can increase in value over the long term, something none of these fiat currencies can say.
+Therefore, Bitcoin can be viewed as a long-term 'Safe Haven' for these people suffering from currency crises despite its short-term price volatility.

-Bitcoin has proven to be able to maintain its value over long periods of time, therefore, it is a good long-term option for people in emerging markets who are trying to escape their failing local currencies.
-By holding Bitcoin for 5 years or more, these people will be able to better afford essentials like food, water, and fuel than they ever could if they held fiat currencies instead, including the dollar.
+Bitcoin has proven to be able to maintain its value over long periods.
+Therefore, it is a good long-term option for people in emerging markets trying to escape their failing local currencies.
+By holding Bitcoin for five years or more, these people will be able better to afford essentials like food, water, and fuel than they ever could if they held fiat currencies instead, including the dollar.

-When you lengthen the timeframe to 5 years, these charts show how the price of food, fuel, and shelter have gotten substantially cheaper for anyone who held bitcoin over that timeframe.
-Bitcoin helps investors afford the things they actually need far into the future.
+When you lengthen the timeframe to five years, these charts show how the price of food, fuel, and shelter has gotten substantially cheaper for anyone who held Bitcoin over that timeframe.
+Bitcoin helps investors afford the things they need far into the future.

-Here’s how cheap eggs have become for Bitcoin investors over the last 5 years:
+Here’s how cheap eggs have become for Bitcoin investors over the last five years:

 Here’s the average price of ground beef: